valeporti/imt_chatbot/data/nlu.md

 - no i can't
 - no i don't accept
 - no i dont want to
-- no i dont want to accept :P lol
+- no i dont want to accept
 - no i won't
 - no ma'am
 - no sir